How to Increase Engagement on Your Website in 7 Steps

 7. Host special offers

 Here comes another fact for you.
 61% of people think that surprise gifts and offers are the best way to engage customers.
 So, why not give customers what they want?

 In fact, making giveaways, providing discounts, etc., improves any kind of customer interaction.
 You can get more returning users, increase engagement and customer loyalty, and sell more.

 Don't think that this strategy works for eCommerce stores only.
-Or for SaaS companies.
+Or for a SaaS development company for instance.
 You can still benefit from it even if you run a blog.

 In this case, you can offer access to private articles, helpful eBooks, or even some courses (if you have any).

 So, the presence of special offers depends only on your wish and creativity.

 As you can see, there's a variety of approaches that will help you grow customer engagement.

 Of course, the very first step to success is knowing your audience.
 That will help you provide an experience that will serve their expectations and needs.